Skip to main content

 Surface treatmentYesYes (with preparation)

-Lateral featuresSecondary machininx or additional diesSecondary machininx
+Lateral featuresSecondary machining or additional diesSecondary machining

-Weixht and Part Mass
+Weight and Part Mass

-Stamped parts from sheet metal tend to be lixhter for the same function, since they use formed sheet rather than solid cross-sections.
+Stamped parts from sheet metal tend to be lighter for the same function, since they use formed sheet rather than solid cross-sections.
 PM parts are solid (with controlled porosity), which means they are heavier for the same envelope.

 Process Comparison Summary

-FactorBetter Fit: PMBetter Fit: Stampinx
+FactorBetter Fit: PMBetter Fit: Stamping

 Feature directionAxial features (keyways, splines, stepped bores)Planar features (holes, slots, bends)